Best Water Parks and Water Slides around LA and Southern California

-Nothing is more fun on a too-hot day than some water play—just ask the kids.
-And if you want to give them a big surprise, take them to a water theme park.
+Nothing is more fun on a too-hot day than some water play—just ask a kid.
+If you want to give the kids a welcome surprise on a summer day, take them to a water theme park.
 There are several water parks in Southern California, with large scale splash parks to please every kid from toddler to teen.
 Of course, if you're looking for something smaller, closer, or more low-key, you can always check out our list of water play features at city parks; but if you're looking to make a big splash, check out one of the SoCal parks below.

 Bring towels, water, hats, a suit for yourself (depending on the park and your children's ages, you may be required to accompany them, or you might get to try the big slides yourself), and plenty of sunblock (no parks permit outside food).
 Water parks encourage (and may enforce) the wearing of swimsuits with no buckles or other metal parts (including exposed zippers, buckles, and grommets), optional rash guards (not T-shirts), and no wetsuits.
 Remember the swim diapers for those still in diapers or under the age of three.
 Expect to watch your kids closely, and make sure their swimming levels are compatible with the rides and slides they want to go on, and the pools they want to play in.
 Some parks may require (and provide) life jackets for kids under 48" in certain pools and on certain slides.

 All of the water parks offer optional lockers and cabanas at an additional charge; you probably will want a locker if your whole family is playing at the same time.
 Some parks have multiple size and price choices of each.
 All parks offer annual passes, and some offer multiple levels of pass, so check your options if your family loves water parks.